carpentries-incubator/workflows-nextflow/episodes/14-nfcore.md

 ### Config Profiles

-To make it easy to apply a group of options on the command line, Nextflow uses the concept of `config profiles` which are like aliases for configs.
+nf-core makes use of Nextflow configuration profiles to make it easy to apply a group of options on the command line.

 Configuration files can contain the definition of one or more profiles.
 A profile is a set of configuration attributes that can be activated/chosen when launching a pipeline execution by using the `-profile` command line option.
-Common profiles are conda, singularity and docker that specify which software manager to use.
+Common profiles are `conda`, `singularity` and `docker` that specify which software manager to use.

-Multiple, comma-separate, config profiles can be specified in one go,for example:
+Multiple, comma-separate, config profiles can be specified in one go, for example:

 ~~~
 $ nextflow run nf-core/rnaseq -r 3.0 -profile test,docker